List of Spider Riders characters: Spider Riders

-The legendary Spider Rider made famous by a play that praises his ability to destroy the evil within enemies without taking their lives.
-It is rumored that he brought an Oracle Key to Nuuma.
-Quake was last seen with The Lost Mariner, during Quake's voyage to Nuuma.
-Currently Quake has given up fighting and resides in a forest, taking on the form of a small old man.
-He helps Hunter and Aqune escape Buguese's attack and uses his power to bring all of the Spider Riders' deepest desires to come true in hope to get Hunter to never fight again.
+The legendary Spider Rider, made famous by a play that praises his ability to destroy the evil within enemies without killing them, who is rumored to have brought an Oracle Key to Nuuma.
+After fighting and losing to Mantid, he gave up on fighting and now resides in a forest, taking on the form of a small old man while awaiting the opportunity to fight Mantid again.
+He helps Hunter and Aqune escape Buguese's attack and uses his power to fulfill the Spider Riders' deepest desires in hopes of convincing Hunter to never fight again.
 However, Hunter's bravery and stubbornness made Quake drop his spell.
-After repelling the Invectids through the use of his staff, Quake opened a portal so the Spider Riders could continue to Nuuma Castle.
-Later, Quake decided to join the Human-Invectid war and remarked that Hunter was as foolish as his grandfather, who he must have met before.
-It was also revealed that he fought with Mantid in the past and lost.
-He retreated to a forest to wait for the right moment to fight back.
-It is later revealed that he has been storing his power since then for the moment that the eight Spider Riders would appear and be able to defeat Mantid once and for all.
-When he becomes a Spider Rider again, he regains his youthful appearance.
+Later, Quake decides to join the Human-Invectid war and rejoins the Spider Riders, regaining his youthful appearance.
 After the final battle, Quake joins the Lost Mariner and fades away as a ghost.